juadk/epinio-helm-chart/README.md

 This repo is also used as Helm chart repository by publishing the index.yaml through github-pages feature. https://juadk.github.io/epinio-helm-chart/index.yaml

-We are using the chart-releaser-action github action to automatically publish the new chart version when we do a release.
+We are using the chart-releaser-action github action to automatically publish the new chart version when an epinio release is out.